 Vagator and Chapora are quaint fishing villages where the sea turns from aquamarine to emerald green, and a 500-year-old Portuguese fort, leave each visitor amazed.

 The Dudhsagar waterfall and Arvalem waterfalls attract numerous tourists every year.
-The rock-cut caves of Khandepar and Arvalem are also worth a visit, as are the Pilar monastery, Saligao seminary, and Rachol seminary.
+The rock-cut caves of Khandepar and Arvalem are also worth a visit, so are the Pilar monastery, Saligao seminary and Rachol seminary.

 Basilica of Bom Jesus

 The Basilica of Bom Jesus is a World Heritage Monument and houses the remains of St. Francis Xavier, patron saint of Goa, in an airtight glass coffin inside a silver casket.

 Cathedrals of Saint Catherine and that of Saint Francis of Assisi in Goa

 The Cathedral of Saint Catherine was completed in 1619 and is the largest Christian church in Asia.
 Bith the churches are splendid examples of Renaissance architecture.